dendum/ija_proj/readme.txt

 Double click (left mouse button) - adding new manually operated robot Q - changing backgrounds
 Arrows - moving robot around
+Operating with time is done by interactive buttons in the application window

 Program execution (should be executed in the root directory)
 * mvn compile